Last Updated: September 13, 2021

-Most polls show that they value experiences more than objects, being willing to spend more money on food, drinks, and travel.
-Other surveys show that social media has a great influence on millennial spending habits, as it makes them compete with their friends.
+Most polls show that they value experiences more than objects, willing to spend more money on food, drinks, and travel.
+Other surveys show that social media greatly influences millennial spending habits, as it makes them compete with their friends.

 One thing is for certain – millennials are worse off financially than baby boomers and Gen Xers.
 According to statistics from the Bureau of Labor, millennials have higher student debt than gen Xers had at their age.

 This hurts their credit and influences their ability to purchase homes.
 Compared to them, gen Xers had lower student debts, and it wasn’t as difficult for them to purchase homes.
 Safe to say, most of them are spending their money on paying their debts.

 We hope you enjoyed our list of curious facts about millennials.

 See you around on SpendMeNot.com, everyone!